UsievaladHaponienka/sql-to-xml-converter-magento2.3/README.md

 # sql-to-xml-converter
 This tool converts SQL-quieries for table creation to XML according to Declarative Schema in Magento 2.3 (https://devdocs.magento.com/guides/v2.3/extension-dev-guide/declarative-schema/db-schema.html and https://devdocs.magento.com/guides/v2.3/extension-dev-guide/declarative-schema/).

-Tool can either convert Single table or convert number of tables in database.
+Tool can either convert single table or convert number of tables in database.

 First you need to set mode.
 Go to config/ModeConfig.php and set const MODE to 'database' or 'table'.